 Recently IOTA increased in price by 20%, a jump that was caused by the latest news regarding their partnership with Jaguar Land Rover.
-IOTA is one of the leading crypto projects in the IoT sphere, which is developing alongside of blockchain technology.
+So, it is time for IOTA price analysis.
+It is one of the leading crypto projects in the IoT sphere, which is developing alongside of blockchain technology.
 Why should you perhaps take a look at the project and what should you consider before adding MIOTA to your portfolio?
 We’ve gathered all the relevant information about the project here for your perusal.

 What is IOTA cryptocurrency and what’s its technology